AANK16011U Analytical Approaches

 • Group work aimed at group presentations throughout the course

-• Midterm the students must hand in a portfolio that shows the student’s ability to identify the different components that comprise an analytical analysis based on their reading of one of the three required monographs
+• Midterm the students must hand in a written assignment that shows the student’s ability to identify the different components that comprise an anthropological analysis based on their reading of one of the three required monographs

 • Attendance is expected of all students

-Collective feedback for the portfolio essay will be provided midterm in class.
+Collective feedback on the written assignment will be provided midterm in class.